 Simply put, if someone is using your business name to compete with you, registering your trademark offers you protection.
 If you have not registered a trademark, you have no legal standing to protect your intellectual property from misuse.

-There are some mistakes a company often makes about trademarks which you should avoid at all costs.
+There are some common mistakes regarding trademarks that you should avoid at all costs.
 These include:

-Not Using the Trademark In Commerce – businesses cannot simply register a trademark and leave it in limbo.
+- Not using the trademark in commerce.
+Businesses cannot simply register a trademark and leave it in limbo.
 You must use your trademark to sell products or services.
-You can file a separate application known as an intent to use and have up to 36 months in which to update the application using a statement of use.
+You can file a separate application known as an "intent to use" and have up to 36 months in which to update the application with a statement of use.

-Not Searching For Similar Trademarks – before filing an application for a trademark, make sure you use the searchable database known as Trademark Electronic Search System (TESS) to ensure the trademark is not already being used.
+- Not searching for similar trademarks.
+Before filing an application for a trademark, make sure you use the searchable database known as the Trademark Electronic Search System (TESS) to ensure the trademark is not already being used.
 Since trademarks are granted on a first-come-first-served basis, it's important to make sure you are the first on the scene.

-Choosing the Wrong Trademark Class – this is a potential pitfall for many companies.
-If you are designing new buildings and you select the name "Bob's Custom Building Design" as a trademark then it must be done in the right "classification".
-You cannot design t-shirts under "Bob's Custom Building Design" and be protected under the same trademark.
+- Choosing the wrong trademark class.
+This is a potential pitfall for many companies.
+If you are designing new buildings and you select the name "Bob's Custom Building Design" as a trademark, then it must be done using the right "classification."
+You cannot design T-shirts under "Bob's Custom Building Design" and be protected under the same trademark.
 Remember, individual products or services listed on the application must have been actively sold before a trademark can be issued.

-Not Enforcing Trademark Protection – you open Facebook one morning and you do a search for your company and a second company comes up in the search with an identical trademark.
-It's your job to pursue legal action; remember, if you simply ignore it, you could be putting your trademark in jeopardy.
+- Not enforcing trademark protection.
+You open Facebook one morning and do a search for your company, and a second company comes up in the search with an identical trademark.
+It's your job to pursue legal action.
+Remember, if you simply ignore it, you could be putting your trademark in jeopardy.

 Steps to Register a Trademark

-Keep in mind, your business name, which is the name under which you sell goods or services may be your trademark.
+- Determine if a trademark application is right for your needs.
+Keep in mind that your business name, which is the name under which you sell goods or services, may be your trademark.

-Identify your mark, search the database for marks that match yours and work with a trademark attorney.
+- Prepare to apply for a trademark.
+Identify your mark, search the database for marks that match yours, and work with a trademark attorney.

 Helpful Information for Trademark Registrants